| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 yourself with the right professional you can avoid these 12 common mistakes

+and you'll ensure an excellent return on your investment.
 1. Failure to Determine Your Time Need - Cash flow, capital

 appreciation, tax benefits, loss of management, equity paydown and pride of